smathot/eeg_eyetracking_parser/readme.md

 plt.legend()
 ```

 Plot pupil size during the same period.
-We use the `dm` object rather than the `PupilSize` channel, because this has been preprocessed, and the `tst.plot()` deals better with missing data than then MNE plotting functions.
+We use the `dm` object rather than the `PupilSize` channel for plotting pupil data, because the data in this object has been preprocessed, and `DataMatrix` deals more gracefully with missing data than MNE does.

 ```python
 from datamatrix import series as srs